MS, Vanderbilt University 2010

 And there was no doubt whose faculty she wanted to join.
 “I knew teaching at Baylor would be the ideal position for me, so I checked in often with administrators and eventually came across the posting for a Middle School science teacher.”

-Elizabeth and her husband, Chad Burnette’97, live on Signal Mountain with their daughter, Finley, who was born in 2007.
+She and her husband, Chad Burnette’97, live on Signal Mountain with their daughter, Finley, who was born in 2007.
 The couple enjoys traveling and spending time at the lake.
 They started a personalized stationery company when Elizabeth was attending Vanderbilt, and Elizabeth still enjoys designing and creating new lines of stationery.
 She also likes to run, bake, and decorate cakes.

 Written by Rachel Schulson, 2010